joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 ```

 In Pig,
-the `GROUP` command returns a table of each gender and
+the `GROUP` command returns, for each gender,
-for each gender a bag
+a bag
-containing every row of people with that gender.
+containing all of the rows for people of that gender.
-So the `grouped` table is:
+For our example, the `grouped` table is:

 ```
 (F,{(Mary,UK,F,baseball,5.5),(Ellen,UK,F,football,5.0)})
 (M,{(Steve,US,M,football,6.5),(Alex,US,M,football,5.5),(Ted,UK,M,football,6.0)})
 ```

-To compute the average height as well as number of people,
+To compute the average height,
-we can then use the `FOREACH`, `COUNT`, and `AVG` command:
+we can then use the `FOREACH` and `AVG` command.
+While we are at it, we can compute the
+number of people usign teh `COUNT` command:

 ```
 heights = FOREACH grouped GENERATE